BitcoinDesign/Guide/guide/inheritance-wallet/landing-page.md

 On top of that, the app allows you to add your heirs' hardware wallets and use them to create a dedicated inheritance key set.
 Since it is designed for long-term storage, it also includes regular key checks and other supporting features.

 All of this is done without compromising your financial privacy.
-You don't want anyone to know how much bitcoin you have or monitor your transactions.
+You don't want anyone to know how much bitcoin you have or to monitor your transactions.

 ## Chapters